superform-xyz/superform-core/security-review/2023-12-cantina-competition.md

 The vulnerability unfolds as follows:

-1. On the source chain, a user initiates an [singleXChainSingleVaultDeposit()](https://github.com/superform-xyz/superform-core/blob/main/src/BaseRouterImplementation.sol#L128) with any token and provides a `superFormId` of a superForm whose underlying asset is different then the token the user suppliying and more valuable.
+1. On the source chain, a user initiates an [singleXChainSingleVaultDeposit()](https://github.com/superform-xyz/superform-core/blob/main/src/BaseRouterImplementation.sol#L128) with any token and provides a `superFormId` of a superForm whose underlying asset is different then the token the user supplying and more valuable.

 2. The [`superRouter`](https://github.com/superform-xyz/superform-core/blob/main/src/BaseRouterImplementation.sol#L128) conducts checks and, assuming no swap is set by the user supplied data (should be no swap in dstChain for this attack to work).
 The user's token is then farwarded through the bridge given to the `CoreStateRegistry` contract along with the message and its proofs.

 3. Upon token arrival, the `CORE_STATE_REGISTRY_UPDATER_ROLE` keeper observes the amount received and updates the user's `payloadId` by calling [updateDepositPayload](https://github.com/superform-xyz/superform-core/blob/main/src/crosschain-data/extensions/CoreStateRegistry.sol#L83C14-L83C34) after checking against the user given slippage .

-   > as the sponsore said the keeper track the received amount of tokens to the dstChain and update it once it received in the coreStateRegistry .
+   > as the sponsor said the keeper track the received amount of tokens to the dstChain and update it once it received in the coreStateRegistry .

 4. The `CORE_STATE_REGISTRY_PROCESSOR_ROLE` keeper then came to process the payload by calling [`processPayload`](https://github.com/superform-xyz/superform-core/blob/main/src/crosschain-data/extensions/CoreStateRegistry.sol#L147).
 Given that the action is a deposit and the callback type is `INIT`, the [\_singleDeposit](https://github.com/superform-xyz/superform-core/blob/main/src/crosschain-data/extensions/CoreStateRegistry.sol#L878) function is executed within the `CoreStateRegistry` contract.